iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 [RepositoryLink](https://www.itwinjs.org/reference/imodeljs-backend/elements/repositorylink/) is a specialization of a UrlLink which has a "Url" property pointing to an external resource or repository and a RepositoryGuid that identifies the external repository.

-[ExternalSource](https://www.itwinjs.org/reference/imodeljs-backend/elements/externalsource/) is an information container container found in a repository.
+[ExternalSource](https://www.itwinjs.org/reference/imodeljs-backend/elements/externalsource/) is an information container found in a repository.
 A few use cases for ExternalSources are listed below:

 1. A MicroStation DGN file, for example, may contain multiple models which in turn contain elements.
 The repository link would point to the DGN file while the ExternalSource would refer the models within the DGN file,
 2. In many cases, the external file is not a container for multiple smaller models, so there would be a one-to-one correspondence between an ExternalSource and its RepositoryLink,